Arction/lcjs-showcase-streamingData/README.md

 More information about LightningChart<sup>&#174;</sup> JS can be found from our website, https://www.arction.com/lightningchart-js/.

+## Description

+Scrolling of large quantitities of random data in real-time, across multiple channels.

+Rendered frames-per-second (FPS) and incoming data points-per-second (PPS) are displayed on Chart.

 ## Getting Started

 The application is hosted at: